Daniel Lametti, Professor

 Office Location: Horton Hall 320

-Classes recently taught: Introductory Psychology 1, Introduction to Cognition, Psycholinguistics, Writing About Psychological Science
+Classes recently taught: Cognition, Psycholinguistics, Writing About Psychology, Critical AI Literacy

 EDUCATION